 The scarcity of Russian food options is a bit of a head-scratcher for me since the handful of Russian recipes I have tried have quickly fallen into the category of favorite eats.
 This is one of the reasons I am so excited to include a chapter from Russia in my upcoming cookbook.

 There are many wonderful things I could say about food from this culture and area of the world.
 However, the thing I appreciate most is the creative use of basic ingredients and the simple cooking techniques that go into making dishes that are as distinct as the Russian culture itself.

-Sometimes the best creations happen by accident.
-In the process of testing the stuffed pepper recipe, I shredded way to many carrots.
-Since I am somewhat frugel with my ingredients and don’t like waste, I decided to get creative with what I had in my pantry, and that’s how this rice dish was born.
+Ever notice, sometimes the best creations happen by accident?
+In the process of testing the stuffed pepper recipe, I shredded way too many carrots.
+Since I am somewhat frugal with my ingredients and don’t like waste, I decided to get creative with what I had in my pantry, and that’s how this rice dish was born.

 I call it Sweet Milaya Rice, which is Russian for Sweet Rice.
 The name seemed appropriate since the dish was conceived in the process of making the Russian stuffed peppers.
 It turns out that the combination of sweet raisins and carrots in this rice dish paired with the zesty tomato sauce in the stuffed pepper dish makes a perfect palatal marriage made in heaven.
 Huh!
 Take that match.com!

 So the next time you want to experience a little bit of Russia in your home, give both of these recipes a try.
 Let me know how it turned out and what you think in the comment box below.
 Enjoy!